Brave-class patrol boat: Boats in class

 At the end of their life they were sold to the Haydon-Baillie aircraft museum.

 HMS Brave Borderer was the subject of an attack by the IRA in 1965.
 Royal Navy ships had begun to visit Ireland on friendship visits, but Republicans objected to their presence, and members of the IRA's Kilkenny Brigade, led by Richard Behal, determined to make a political point by attacking one of the vessels (it was not their intention to kill any crew).
 On 10 September 1965, as HMS Brave Borderer was departing Waterford down the River Suir for the sea, she was fired upon using a World War 2-vintage Boys anti-tank rifle which blew two holes in the side of the vessel's stern.
-The vessel went to full speed and was out of range before any more rounds could be fired; there were no casualties, but the vessel had to return to Vospers for repairs which took several months.
+The vessel went to full speed and was out of range before any more rounds could be fired; there were no casualties, but the vessel had to return to Vospers for several months of repairs.

 Export

 Denmark

 Denmark purchased six Søløven-class fast patrol boats, with the larger hull form and the 3-Proteus powerplant of the Brave class and the wooden construction of Ferocity.
 Armament consisted of two 40 mm Bofors guns and four torpedoes.
 The first two boats, Søløven and Søridderen were built by Vospers (with Søløven being paid for by the United States and hence given the nominal US designation PT-821), with the remaining four boats being built under license by the Royal Dockyard, Copenhagen.
 They were placed into reserve in 1988, and disposed of when the Flyvefisken-class patrol vessels entered service, with disposal complete by 1992.

 One of the Søløven-class boats, apparently in a derelict state, was auctioned in Belgium from 12–24 February 2016, being moored alongside another in Antwerp harbour.

+Another "Søløven"-class, Søbjørnen is a museum vessel at the maritime museum in Aalborg.